gopi487krishna/proposal-gsoc-2020/README.md

 auto extention_present= get<bool>(prime_header["EXTEND"]);
 if (extention_present){
 while( extention_present){
+// Try reading the first card on a new 2280 byte boundary ( Extentions always start on a boundary of 2880 bytes )

+//

 // Try reading the entire header (This can be optimized) .
 // Read the value of XTENSION keyword ( It should be present else data is corrupted so return false ) auto extention_type=get<